Kautenja/PotatoChips/README.md

 is stereo, although the echo parameters and coefficients of the FIR filter are the same for both channels.

-S-SMP(Echo) provides the key features of the echo module of the S-SMP chip, namely,
+Super Echo provides the key features of the echo module of the S-SMP chip, namely,
 -   **_32KHz_ Sample Rate:** The S-SMP was designed to run at _32kHz_, so the audio inputs and outputs of the module are locked to _32kHz_.